 Fig 18.
 Sue Wolfe & Jim Littlewood at ECFS Valencia

 A detailed review of the present management of malabsorption based on some 25 years experience at the Regional Paediatric CF Centre in Leeds.
 We have been very fortunate in Leeds in having a number of outstanding paediatric dietitians since Anita MacDonald (now Chief Dietitian at Birmingham Children’s Hospital) played a major part in building up the Regional Paediatric CF Unit at St James’s during the Eighties.

-Sue Wolfe,(figure 8) the chief paediatric dietitian to 2017, and Alison Morton the recently retired chief dietitian on the adult CF unit, at St James’s Leeds have made a major contributions to the nutritional aspects of CF both locally and internationally and now have vast practical and research experience.
+Sue Wolfe,(fig.18) the chief paediatric dietitian to 2017, and Alison Morton the recently retired chief dietitian on the adult CF unit, at St James’s Leeds have made a major contributions to the nutritional aspects of CF both locally and internationally and now have vast practical and research experience.

 Much of our nutritional and gastrointestinal work was in collaboration with members of Professor Monty Losowsky’s University Department of Medicine in St James’s where there was a very productive collaboration between the adult gastroenterologists and our CF team.
 Particular mention going to the late Dr Jerry Kelleher the chief biochemist and his colleague Mr Mike Walters.

 Lebecque P, Leal T, Zylberberg K, Reychler G, Bossuyt X, Godding V. Towards zero prevalence of chronic aeruginosa infection in children with cystic fibrosis.
 J Cyst Fibros 2006; 5:237- 44.
 [PubMed]